jewel/clearskies/protocol/core.md

 Note that only JSON objects are allowed, not strings, literals, or null.

+The maximum size for the JSON part of the message is 16777216 bytes.

 The object will have a "type" member, which will identify the type of message.

 For example: